2

 _modified_by

-This expression also results in a user field:
+For example, the following expression also returns a user field:

 lastcompletedstep().approvers()